cabforum/cabforum.org/content/posts/2024/2024-02-f2f61-new-delhi/minutes-scwg.md

 ### Updates since last F2F and ballots update

 Inigo presented the updates since the last F2F for the SCWG and the Validation Subcommittee.
-The updates were presented through the presentation in [F2F61_SCWG-summary.pptx](F2F61_SCWG-summary.pptx).
+The updates were presented through the presentation in [F2F 61 SCG summary](F2F61_SCWG-summary.pdf).

 ### Reasons to revoke

-Trevoli presented a presentation which can be found in [CABF_F2F61_Reasons_to_Revoke.pptx](CABF_F2F61_Reasons_to_Revoke.pptx).
+Trevoli presented a presentation which can be found in [CABF F2F 61 Reasons to Revoke](CABF_F2F61_Reasons_to_Revoke.pdf).
 Below are the discussion points coming from this presentation.

 #### Reason 8